brycefrank/pyfor/README.md

 pyfor is supported in part by the [AWS Cloud Credits for Research program](https://aws.amazon.com/research-credits/)

-For those similarly concerned with the latest Microsoft / GitHub headline, there is a mirror of this repository located on [GitLab](https://gitlab.com/brycefrank/pyfor).

 ## Release Status

 The current release is 0.2.1 (this branch).
 0.2.1 is adequate for processing single tiles and serves as the foundation for future updates.
 There is a dedicated changelog [here](CHANGELOG.md)